OpenGammaProject/Open-Gamma-Detector/software/README.md

 In Geiger mode the min/max cps as well as the average cps will be displayed on the screen.

 ![OLED display](../docs/oled.jpg)
+*(Photo of an older Rev 3 board, but you get the gist)*

 Of course the I2C header can also be used for any other I2C devices, not only displays!
 But you will have to write the software on your own.

-## Ticker

-By connecting a buzzer to the digital pin defined in `BUZZER_PIN` (default is 9: the `RX` pin on the board) and a ground pin, you are set to use the built-in ticker feature.
-Enable the ticker by calling `set ticker <number>` with a number greater than 0, which will be the on-time of the buzzer for each ticker pulse.
-Zero will disable the ticker again.
-A good setting will be somewhere around 1 - 5 milliseconds, e.g. `set ticker 1`.

-You can also change the PWM frequency for your buzzer by changing the `BUZZER_FREQ` variable.
-This can only be done within the Arduino IDE, there is no serial command.

-Since this reuses the `RX` pin on the board by default, you will not be able to use the hardware UART output with these pins while using the ticker.

-Unfortunately, it also adds about 10 microseconds of dead time to the detector!

 ## SPI

-A single hardware SPI header is present on the revision 3.x boards with the correct pins already preset in the Arduino sketch.
-This header can be used to add an SD Card, a non-volatile FRAM storage chip or whatever else really.
+Broken-out hardware SPI pins are present on the revision 4.x boards with the correct pins already configured in the Arduino sketch.
+These pins can be used to add an SD Card, a non-volatile FRAM storage chip or whatever else really.

 ## UART

-A single hardware UART pin header is also present on the revision 3.x boards.
-This can be used to communicate with the device over something like an FTDI USB-to-Serial converter if you don't want to use the USB Serial interface.
+Broken-out hardware UART pins are also present on the revision 4.x boards.
+These can be used to communicate with the device over something like an FTDI USB-to-Serial converter if you don't want to use the USB Serial interface.
 With this you can also use the Open Gamma Detector with Gamma MCA on a mobile device such as an Android phone.

-The device will automatically print to the interfaces that are connected to it, so you don't need to enable or disable anything at all for this to work.
+The device will automatically print to all the interfaces that are connected to it, so you don't need to enable or disable anything at all for this to work.

 ## True Random Number Generator